You have 0 free articles left this month.

 "Resources should be allocated to the ATO for the purpose of increasing efficiency, in recognition of the publicly acknowledged declines in ATO service standards."

-CA ANZ said that in some cases the current service standards were leading to business indecision or compliance mistakes.
+CA ANZ said that the current service standards sometimes led to business indecision or compliance mistakes.

 The submission said increasing the resources of the ATO was also critical given the surge in ATO debt collection activity targeting small business operators.

-Extra funding could enable the ATO to implement a booking service to facilitate efficient issues resolution, especially in relation to tax debt collection and small business disputes, it said.
+Extra funding could enable the ATO to implement a booking service to facilitate efficient issue resolution, especially in relation to tax debt collection and small business disputes, it said.

 "Payday Super is a fundamental change to long established practice and needs to be carefully and thoughtfully implemented, including funding important reforms to ATO reporting to employers, to minimise unintended consequences," it said.